d-tork/podcast-quotes/README.md

 Peterson: "—aggression.
 Aggression and lust.
 Because they're the most difficult to integrate into the ego.
 Because aggression destroys and, of course, lust subsumes the individual to, well, to sexual desire."

 ---
+#### The Jordan B. Peterson Podcast 47 - Warren Farrell - The Absolute Necessity of Fathers
+`[51:33]` "Well the thing about the games that's different—like the video games—what's different is... so, a game for a little kid has to be immediately rewarding.
+That's why rough-and-tumble play works, for example, it has to be immediately rewarding.
+And then the game shades into real life.
+But as the game shades into real life, what happens is the rewards are deferred.
+And you get more and more disciplined at not being immediately rewarded, like when you're learning to read or play the piano, for the long-term goal.

+The thing about video games is that they DO require the development of skill; but the immediate reward is built-in *along with* the delayed reward.
+Because otherwise the game wouldn't be fun for someone who's learning.
+So the problem is that a lot of real-life games aren't necessarily fun *while you're learning them*.
+'Cuz you have to attain a certain level of mastery and that requires discipline.

+That's also what's wrong with the idea that children can just learn in keeping with what they're spontaneously interested in.
+It's like there's some truth in that, because why not follow a child's interests, but the problem is that many highly skilled endeavors—virtually any endeavor that's going to be of economic or productive utility—requires [an] apprenticeship where there's a lot of grinding.
+There's a lot of just disciplined repetition."

+---
 #### The Jordan B. Peterson Podcast 43 - Jordan Peterson's Rules for Life with Richard Fidler
 `[38:49]` Fidler: "You wrote a book early on in your academic career called _Maps of Meaning_, and what were you looking for when you were writing that book?"